itosam/sota/README.md

 - When a user hits the submit button, the background will update to a solid color
 - some html included error handling added for the form inputs
 - hover and active states added for submission button
-- mobile view edited for responsive design
+- mobile view added and edited for responsive design and additional stretch items for myself